 "Thirteen teenage boys were sentenced to death for watching a football match," the report said.

-found hundreds of Yazidi woman and girls to have suffered torture, rape, and other forms of sexual violence at the hands of IS.
+An Amnesty International report found hundreds of Yazidi woman and girls to have suffered torture, rape, and other forms of sexual violence at the hands of IS.

 "The systematic abuse of girls and women, both Yazidis and, to a lesser extent, Christian and Shiite women, is of course also a targeted attempt to destroy this community," said Thomas von der Osten-Sacken, chief executive of the Iraqi-German human rights association WADI, in an interview with DW.

 In Yazidi society, "what is perceived as honor is very strongly attached to girls and women and their purity, to destroy this honor, and quite simply to crush these families," Von der Osten-Sacken said.